 Note that they also have a loan repayment program if you join after you complete your medical residency.

-The National Health Service Corps offers service commitment scholarships which pay tuition and fees, books and supplies and provide a monthly stipend for living expenses.
-National Health Service Corps selection guidelines give preference to students from poor and disadvantaged backgrounds and applicants with strong primary care career goals.
+The National Health Service Corps offers service commitment scholarships which pay tuition and fees, books and supplies, and provide a monthly stipend for living expenses.
+National Health Service Corps selection guidelines give preference to students from disadvantaged backgrounds and applicants with strong primary care career goals.
 After residency, participants are placed in areas where primary health care physicians are needed.